coryasilva/finance/README.md

 - PRICE: Returns the price per $100 face value of a security that pays periodic interest
 - PRICEDISC: Returns the price per $100 face value of a discounted security
 - PRICEMAT: Returns the price per $100 face value of a security that pays interest at maturity
-- RATE: Returns the interest rate per period of an annuity
 - RECEIVED: Returns the amount received at maturity for a fully invested security
 - RRI: Returns an equivalent interest rate for the growth of an investment
 - SLN: Returns the straight-line depreciation of an asset for one period